-I've known Ios since 1974 and was there for more visits in the 70s.
-After that, staying on the western side, where the port and village are, became less and less frequent, except for the time I arrived from travelling in some far-off land decidedly unwell, or later when my son was not yet two.
+Ios I've known since 1974 and was there for more visits in the years that followed.
+After that, staying on the western side, where the port and village are, became less frequent, except for the time I arrived from travelling in Asia not feeling 100%, let's say less than forty, or later when my son was not yet two.

-The late afternoon October sunlight was perfect for the shoot, the house responding splendidly to the challenge both inside and out.
+The late afternoon October sunlight was perfect, the house responded splendidly to the challenge both inside and out.
 The grounds around are enormous with a wall of thick bamboo in front extending lengthwise for a hundred meters and as high as any I've seen other than in Bali.
 Sometime later, a local woman informed me that the place is filled with snakes, not that I saw one.
 Hiss, hiss, ouch.

 With Roxana's visit came the chance to put some extra personality into my ideas regarding photographing the village.
 She was perfect, always in a good mood and filled with ladylike initiatives I couldn't even begin to imagine.
 The galleries 'Steps, Stairs & Chairs' , 'Discovering Ios Village' and White Curtain, Pointed Wall were created and represent our ideas combined.